voxpupuli/librarian-puppet/README.md

 branch, we can later ask Librarian-puppet to update the module by fetching the most recent version of the module from that same branch.

+Note that Librarian-puppet recognizes the [r10k Puppetfile's](https://github.com/puppetlabs/r10k/blob/master/doc/puppetfile.mkd) additional options, `:tag`, `:commit`, and `:branch`, but only as aliases for `:ref`.
+That is, there is no implementation of r10k's optimizations around fetching these different types of git objects.

 The Git source also supports a `:path =>` option.
 If we use the path option, Librarian-puppet will navigate down into the Git repository and only use the specified subdirectory.
 Some people have the habit of having a single repository